dat-ecosystem-archive/DEPs/proposals/0000-multiwriter.md

 # Summary
 [summary]: #summary

-Multi-Writer is a set of schema, API, and feature extentions to multiple agents (users, devices, or software) to write to the same HyperDB feed.
+Multi-Writer is a set of schema, API, and feature extentions to allow multiple agents (users, devices, or software) to write to the same hyperdb database.
 By building on top of this abstraction layer, future versions of hyperdrive and Dat will gain these features.

 Mechanisms for distributed consistency and granting trust are specified here;
 the need for merge conflict algorithms and secure key distribution are mentioned but specific solutions are not specified.

+This DEP forms the second half of the hyperdb specification; the first half covered only the key/value database aspects of hyperdb.

 # Motivation
 [motivation]: #motivation

-The current hypercore/Dat ecosystem currently lacks solutions two fundamental use cases:
+The current hypercore/Dat ecosystem currently lacks solutions for two fundamental use cases:

 - individual users should be able to modify distributed archives under their control from multiple devices, at a minimum to prevent loss of control of